 - Be sure to “always” check all of your add-ons and plugins prior to upgrading the Atlassian tool where they are installed.
-If you upgrade the Atlassian tool without ensuring that all existing add-ons and plugins will work in the new version, then you risk making critical add-ons and plugins unavailable until the vendors provides a version that is compatible.
-In some cases this could be days or it could be weeks or months.
+If you upgrade the Atlassian tool without ensuring that all existing add-ons and plugins will work in the new version, then you risk making critical add-ons and plugins unavailable until the vendors provide a version that is compatible.
+In some cases, this could be days or it could be weeks or months.
 Do not upgrade unless you know all valid add-ons and plugins will be compatible.

 To learn more best practices, download Insight's "Atlassian Playbook" by entering your information below.